Classical Gymnasium in Zagreb: Programme

 The school has additional classes on alternate Saturdays.
 Pupils take on extra-curricular activities including ancient drama, choir singing, pottery, educational travel, and public speaking.
 The school's drama group stage one classic ancient play each year which usually premières in a Zagreb theatre.

 Although originally following a Christian educational model, today's school is a completely secular institution comparable to English grammar schools.
 During the communist Yugoslav regime, in 1977 the name "gymnasium" was banned and the school became the Educational Language Center, but it preserved its spirit and the classical programme (including tuition of Latin and Ancient Greek languages).

 400th anniversary

 During the 2006/2007 school year, the school celebrated its 400th anniversary with educational, historical, and entertaining festivities which include symposia and speeches, charity rock concerts, three Greek plays and open days.

+Alumni

+After the school year 2023/24, 130 graduates of this gymnasium enrolled at an institution of higher learning in Croatia, or 92.86% of students who took up the nationwide Matura exams.
+The most common destinations for these students were the University of Zagreb faculties of economics, humanities and social sciences, law, political sciences, and mechanical engineering and naval architecture.